 - .svg (Standard / with clear background)

 In addition to the download option, Lucidchart offers the option of sharing created diagrams with others.
 For example, documents can be published on social networks, embedded in any website through iFrame or forwarded through a link.
-The alternative to Microsoft Visio works seamlessly with typical Office and cloud applications like Office 365, G Suite, GitHub, Slack or Amazon Web Services (AWS), which are installed plug-ins (“integrations”) that are only available to those using the paid “Teams” version.
+The alternative to Microsoft Visio works seamlessly with typical Office and cloud applications like Microsoft 365, G Suite, GitHub, Slack or Amazon Web Services (AWS), which are installed plug-ins (“integrations”) that are only available to those using the paid “Teams” version.

 Free basic version severely restricted